 How Do You Want The Money?
 You will have to decide how to structure your proceeds, and PS Broker can explain the options that are commonly used.
 With the assistance of your tax specialist, accountant, and attorney, you can specify a plan that is best for your tax situation and future plans.
 Typical arrangements range from a simple lump sum payment to 1031 property exchanges.
 Sellers sometimes provide partial financing to the buyer, in the form of a note or lease agreement, and you should consider how much financing you’re willing to provide, if any.

 Will I Be Expected To Sign A Non-Compete Agreement?
-Yes – a non-compete clause will be part of the sales contract.
+Yes – a non-compete clause will be part of the sales contract, and it’s an important part of how to sell a veterinary practice.
 The length of time and the geographic area of the non-compete agreement will be negotiated.
 Typically, in a highly-populated area, you will not be allowed to compete for 3 years within 5 miles; in a less-populated area, it might be for 5 years and a much larger area.
 It all depends on the specific circumstances of the practice.
 In many cases, you will be asked to continue working at the practice after the sale as part of the transition process (30 days is typical), a point that will negotiated during the sale.
 You may also have the opportunity to continue in an associate or relief position, and you should think about that as part of your exit strategy.
 Do your personal goals include some continued full or part-time involvement?
 And for how long?

 Keep An Eye On The Big Picture.
 You should take an interest in local, national, and global events that can affect your sale.
 Interest rates are a prime example – even modest changes in interest rates can increase or decrease the number of buyers who can get financing.
 The economic trends in your area, as well as nationally and globally, will also impact the value of your practice.
 The winds of political change often affect buyer and consumer confidence.
 While PS Broker doesn’t have a crystal ball, we are very familiar with the cycles of the marketplace and the best strategies to deal with uncertainty.